imtaotao/barrage/docs/en/guide/getting-started.md

 `danmu` is a **highly extensible** and **feature-rich** danmaku library that provides developers with easy integration and the ability to write custom plugins.
 It meets complex requirements while also allowing for extreme customization.
 We have set up a demo site where you can see some examples in action.

+> [!NOTE] Tip
+> You can open the console in the demo site and use `window.manager` to obtain the manager instance for real-time debugging and effect verification.

 https://imtaotao.github.io/danmu

 ## 🎯 Why Choose `danmu` ?